ITMO-CODE-AI/GaMAC/README.md

 ## GaMAC

 <overview>
-GaMAC is a Python module for automated machine learning on clustering tasks.
+GaMAC is a Python module for automated machine learning on clustering tasks with a GPU acceleraion.
 The project was started in 2024 by ITMO AI Laboratory of Information Technologies and Programming Faculty, and since then we are currently working on this project.
 </overview>

 Sponsored by [Foundation for Promotion of Innovation](https://fasie.ru/).